 Danny Brown's Atrocity Exhibition is a ride through the dark corners of a drug-addled mind, and it's the sort of ride you hop right back in line for after you've finished.
 The adventure starts with Brown boarded up in a room, three days into a bender with no end in sight.
 But for a guy on the brink, he has some clearheaded epiphanies: ("Everybody say you got a lot to be proud of / Been high this whole time don't realize what I done / 'Cause when I'm all alone feel like no one care / Isolate myself and don't go no where.")
 For the next hour and change, Brown shriek-raps on ghettotech-tinged tracks ("When It Rain") and others that channel J Dilla ("Lost"), all of which would be nearly impossible to rap over if he weren't one of the best.
 The production alone could double as the score for a torture-porn thriller, with Brown adding to the house of horrors by addressing everything from addiction to loneliness to death.
 In the midst of the spooky experimental stuff are hits like "Really Doe," a posse track that feels like a Wu-Tang homage with expert one-upsmanship from Ab-Soul, Earl Sweatshirt, and Kendrick Lamar.
 Although it's not always easy to listen to, Atrocity Exhibition is never boring and is easily the most far-out album from the most far-out dude in rap. —ZACH GOLDBAUM

-These reviews appear in the upcoming October issue of VICE magazine, which will be online on October 10.
-Click HERE to subscribe.
+These reviews appeared in the October issue of VICE magazine.